antoash/arduino-bare-metal/4_usart/readme.md

    Send Data Function:
    &emsp;While UDRE1 != 1, loop
    &emsp;Set the UDR0 register with data.

+   Send String Function:
+   &emsp;Pass string as an argument.
+   &emsp;While string != NULL character, use send data function to send each letter.
+   &emsp;Increment the string literal to move to the next letter in the string.

 ### References
 - [11A.
 Serial Communications -- USART - YouTube](https://www.youtube.com/watch?v=W5xt6w5EMP0)